cesp99/cesp99/README.md

-# This is Aploide, made by students for students.
+# This is Aploide, made by a student for students.

 ## powered by [Cxrlo](https://cxrlodesign.com)